-Mujadara is a beautiful, succulent, and vegan dish that originates in Persia, consisting of lentils, rice or bulgur, and caramelized onions.
+Mujadara is a beautiful, succulent, and vegan dish that originates in Iran, consists of lentils, rice or bulgur, and caramelized onions.
 I only knew the rice version and learned recently about the bulgur option, but never had the chance to try it myself.
-Honestly, since trying, I will struggle to go back to rice with this, and I am a rice fan.
+Although I am a rice fan, I will be hard-pressed to return to make it with rice after trying this.

 Growing up, I didn’t like the texture of lentils, so naturally, I disliked Mujadara.
-But since my palate had changed, I discovered the beauty in lentils in general, and specifically in this very luscious, comforting, and very much filling dish.
-Some people only garnish with the caramelized onion, but a friend told me she is cooking the rice with the parboiled lentils, so I tried and it’s amazing!
-The entire stew is getting this deep sweet flavor of slowly caramelizing onions.
+But since my palate had changed and developed, I discovered the beauty in lentils in general, and specifically in this very luscious, comforting, and largely filling dish.
+Some people only garnish with the caramelized onion, but a friend told me she is cooking it in the rice with the parboiled lentils, so I tried and it’s amazing!
+The entire stew is getting this deep sweet flavor of slowly caramelized onions.
 But you can always stir it in once it’s all cooked.

 – 3-4 medium onions (or more, it’s really never enough)